Road bike France

 Distance and altitude gain:

-• Level 2 and 3: approx. 80 km and 1200 m.
+• Level 2 and 3: approx. 90 km and 1200 m.

 Itinerary end: The trip ends at the Fréjus SNCF station from 12 noon.
 Usually, before the separation, we enjoy a small meal at the restaurant on the seafront (not included in the price).
+Extra night in Fréjus or return transfer to Annecy available with our support vehicle (leaves 2pm)

 Distances and altitude gain are an indication only and may vary.